Medically reviewed by Drugs.com. Last updated on Dec 22, 2021.

 - Dispose of the syringe, cannula and shield per established procedures.

 How is TNKase Supplied

 TNKase® (Tenecteplase) is supplied as a sterile, lyophilized powder in a 50 mg vial under partial vacuum.
-Each 50 mg vial of TNKase is packaged with one 10 mL vial of Sterile Water for Injection, USP for reconstitution, the B-D® 10 mL syringe with TwinPak™ Dual Cannula Device, and three alcohol prep pads.
-NDC 50242-038-61.
+Each 50 mg vial of TNKase is packaged with one 10 mL vial of Sterile Water for Injection, USP for reconstitution, and the B-D® 10 mL syringe with TwinPak™ Dual Cannula Device.
+The following packaging configurations are available:

 Stability and Storage

 Store lyophilized TNKase at controlled room temperature not to exceed 30°C (86°F) or under refrigeration 2–8°C (36–46°F).
 Do not use beyond the expiration date stamped on the vial.

 - ASSENT-2 Investigators.
 Single-bolus tenecteplase compared with front-loaded alteplase in acute myocardial infarction: the ASSENT-2 double-blind randomised trial.
 Lancet1999;354:716-22.